 Dogs have lived side by side with man (and woman) for thousands of years.
 There’s a reason why they’ve earned the title “Man’s Best Friend.”
-But when it comes to apartments, dogs can either be a hit or miss.
+But when it comes to having an apartment dog, it can either be a hit or miss.
 Here are some important things to consider when moving into an apartment with a canine companion:

 First and foremost, make sure that you talk with your landlord about getting a dog.
 There’s nothing worse than getting attached to pet and having to give them up.